-This is a is condition that can limit function and quality of life.
+This is a condition that can limit function and quality of life.
 When planning care for someone expected to live with chronic pain, the focus is on promoting an active and engaged lifestyle despite their pain.
 Many times, psychological and practical support is needed.

 When there is a serious injury to a vital organ, the organ may require replacement.
 Care prior to and after transplant supports the overall health of the individual.
 Sometimes the lifetime of the donor organ is limited and must be replaced more than once.

 These injuries commonly occur after a motor vehicle accident.
 Many times, conservative care will resolve injuries, and other times the treatment progresses to surgery or long-term pain management.

 Poisoning from the environment can lead to a wide variety of needs depending on what the body has been exposed to and the route of exposure.
 For example, gunshot victims can continue to receive lead poisoning from remaining fragments and may require lifetime monitoring and treatments.

 Victims often suffer long-term psychological insults that impact the trajectory of their life.
 Mental health counseling, among other things, is important to consider for immediate stabilization and long-term recovery.

 Injuries like these can be catastrophic.
 We base our work on the highest standards in life care planning.
 Life care plans are comprehensive and explain recommended care that is rehabilitative, preventive, and promotes best outcomes.